bbrozyna/light-propagation/README.md

 ## Installation

-Due to dependencies it is suggested to run this app in separate virtual environment like venv.
+Due to dependencies, it is suggested to run this app in a separate virtual environment like venv.

 #### Creating virtual environment